cibox/cibox/README.md

 ## Quick Start
 #### Provision new CI server
-- Add your host credentials to the `config.yml` file.
+- Add your host and GitHub credentials to the `config.yml` file.
 - `./provision.sh`

 #### Create new Drupal repository